michaellihs/concourse-demo/README.md

 4th Tutorial: Parametrized Tasks
 --------------------------------

-Parameters in Concourse are "injected" into your task scripts as environment parameters.
+Parameters in Concourse pipelines are "injected" into your task scripts as environment variables.

 Here is a parametrized pipeline version of our previous tutorial (mind the `params` section in the `task` config):